Hiten0305l/FLane/RIME_EVIDENCE.md

 # Rime TTS Latency Evidence & Benchmark Protocol: FastLane

 ## The Hard Voice Claim
-Pipelining sentence-level speech synthesis with **Rime TTS** concurrently with LLM token generation reduces perceived conversational response time (**Time to First Audio**) compared to a naive pipeline that waits for the full LLM response to complete before starting synthesis.
+Pipelining sentence-level speech synthesis with **Rime TTS** concurrently with LLM token generation pipelining sentence-level speech synthesis with Rime TTS concurrently with LLM token generation reduces server-side Time to First Audio compared to a naive pipeline that waits for the full LLM response to complete before starting synthesis compared to a naive pipeline that waits for the full LLM response to complete before starting synthesis.

 ---